narakeet/examples/background-audio/README.md

-# Video Puppet background sounds example
+# Narakeet background sounds example

-This example shows how to add a background audio to Video Puppet.
+This example shows how to add a background audio to Narakeet.

 Check out the outcome in [`result.mp4`](result.mp4).

 ## Try it out

-Upload the [`script`](script) directory to a Video Puppet project.
+Upload the [`script`](script) directory to a Narakeet project.
 The main script file is [`source.md`](script/source.md).

 ## How it works